Dorchester Town Council

 Mayor of Dorchester

-Councillor Peter Mann will serve as Mayor for the Council year from 19 May 2014.
-If you would like to read Councillor Peter Mann's speech which was read at the Mayor making ceremony please click here.
+Councillor Robin Potter will serve as Mayor for the Council year from 18 May 2015 to 23 May 2016 when a new Mayor will be elected.
+If you would like to read Councillor Robin Potter's speech which was read at the Mayor making ceremony please click here.

-He will be supported by his wife Sheila as Mayoress, with Councilor Stella Jones as Deputy Mayor.
+He will be supported by his wife, Val, as Mayoress, with Councilor Stella Jones as Deputy Mayor.
 If you would like to invite the Mayor to an event that you are organising please click here to download a Mayoral Engagement Form.
 Alternatively please contact the Mayor's Secretary.
 For a list of the Mayor's engagements for the forthcoming week please click here.